LLC vs. S-Corp: Which One is Right for You?

 - File your articles of incorporation.

 - Obtain the appropriate licenses and permits you need to operate within your industry.

-- Apply for an employer identification number (EIN) [Apply for EIN Now].
+- Apply for an employer identification number (EIN).

 - Apply for any other tax identification numbers required by your state and/or local government offices.
 You will need these for your payroll tax remittance as well as workers compensation, unemployment insurance, and so on.

 Within two and a half months of forming your corporation, file IRS form 2553.